 One more way that quercetin may improve atherosclerosis and oxidized LDL is by reducing senescent cells in the endothelium (lining of the arteries).
-A new study out looked at quercetin’s effect on a cell model of atherosclerosis.
-The study found that quercetin inhibited the foam cells created by oxidized LDL in atherosclerosis and it also decreased senescent cells.
-While just a cell study, this points to quercetin possibly having multiple beneficial effects in cardiovascular disease.[ref]
+A new study looked at quercetin’s effect on a cell model of atherosclerosis.
+The study found that quercetin inhibited the foam cells created by oxidized LDL in atherosclerosis, and it also decreased senescent cells.
+While just a cell study, this points to quercetin possibly having multiple beneficial effects on cardiovascular disease.[ref]

 The production of advanced glycation end products (AGEs) in the body (and through foods we eat) increases the diseases of aging.
 For AGEs that are produced in the body, methylglyoxal levels are important.

-A randomized, double-blind, placebo-controlled crossover trial found that 160 mg/d of quercetin reduced methylglyoxal, a precursor for AGEs by an average of 11% after 4 weeks.[ref]
+A randomized, double-blind, placebo-controlled crossover trial found that 160 mg/d of quercetin reduced methylglyoxal, a precursor for AGEs, by an average of 11% after four weeks.[ref]

-Related article: Advanced Glycation End Products
+Related article: Advanced Glycation End Products and your genes

 High uric acid levels are a risk factor for gout.
 A double-blind, placebo-controlled cross-over trial in healthy men with higher uric acid found that quercetin lowered uric acid levels.
 The trial used 500mg/day of quercetin for four weeks and decreased uric acid by 26·5 µmol/l on average.[ref]

 Since quercetin can reduce both pain and inflammation, it makes sense that it could help with rheumatoid arthritis.
 Indeed, a two-month placebo-controlled trial found that quercetin reduced morning pain, stiffness, and post-activity pain.
 Quercetin also reduced TNF-alpha (inflammatory cytokine) levels.
 The trial included 50 women with RA who took either 500mg/day of quercetin or a placebo.[ref]

 Related article: TNF-alpha and rheumatoid arthritis

 A randomized placebo-controlled trial found that 12 weeks of quercetin at 1000mg/day reduced upper respiratory tract infections.[ref]

 A human study showed that quercetin was safe (>5g/day) and effective for some people in reducing the viral load in hepatitis C patients.[ref]

 Mast cells are an important part of the immune system that can degranulate and signal for an inflammatory response.
 Overactive mast cells can be a problem, leading to allergic responses or to mast cell activation syndrome.
 One compound that mast cells can release is histamine.